2023 14th Annual Research Roundtable

 This annual meeting, held at the American Epilepsy Society (AES) Conference, brings together researchers, geneticists, neurologists, and other professionals with a strong interest in Dravet syndrome and related epilepsies.
 The purpose of this roundtable is to establish a “research roadmap” to guide DSF in funding research projects that address the critical challenges of this syndrome and which will offer the most promising breakthroughs at the fastest pace.
 By allowing this consortium of specialists to prioritize research needs, DSF can facilitate the development and implementation of better treatment options.

-Our 13th annual Research Roundtable will take place on Thursday, December 1, 2022, in Nashville in conjunction with the AES meeting.
+Our 14th annual Research Roundtable will take place on Thursday, November 30, 2023, in Orlando in conjunction with the AES meeting. in conjunction with the AES meeting.

 This meeting is by invitation only.
 If you are a professional interested in attending the DSF Research Roundtable and would like more details, please contact us.